 The GHG Protocol: the accounting standard behind UK SRS emissions

 The GHG Protocol is the global standard for corporate carbon accounting that underpins UK SRS S2 and virtually every climate reporting framework worldwide.
-Here's what it covers, the three scopes, and the major revision currently underway.

 The three scopes

-The GHG Protocol divides corporate emissions into three scopes 33.
-Scope 1 covers direct emissions from sources a company owns or controls — fuel combustion in its boilers, vehicles and processes.
-Scope 2 covers indirect emissions from the electricity, steam, heat and cooling it purchases.
-Scope 3 covers all other indirect emissions across the value chain, upstream and downstream — and is usually the largest share of a company's footprint 33.
-UK SRS S2 requires all three, with Scope 3 reported by significant category 4. *(For the 15 Scope 3 categories and how to build the inventory, see the dedicated Scope 3 guide on srsreport.co.uk.)*
+Scope 1 covers direct emissions from sources a company owns or controls — fuel combustion in its boilers, vehicles and processes 1.
+Scope 2 covers indirect emissions from the electricity, steam, heat and cooling it purchases 1.
+Scope 3 covers all other indirect emissions across the value chain, upstream and downstream — and is usually the largest share of a company's footprint, often representing 70-90% of total emissions 3.

 How it threads into UK SRS S2